 If you are grinding lots of coffee, enough to require multiple turns of the timer dial, then you need to let the motor cool down in between.
 Doing so will preserve your grinder.

-Unlike some other grinders, there is no auto-shutoff if the motor starts to overheat.
-This is one of the main reasons for grinders breaking down in the long run.
+Unlike some competitors, there’s no auto-shutoff if the motor starts to overheat.
+Burning out is one of the main reasons for grinders (and humans!) breaking down in the long run.

 If you never grind that much coffee though, it’s not something to worry about.